hahnlab/Rausherfest/README.md

 Registration for Evolution starts ~5:45.
   <br></br>

 In addition, there will be an informal gathering at [Creature Comforts Brewery](https://creaturecomfortsbeer.com/athens/) on the night of Thursday, June 19th.
-More details soon.
+We'll meet starting from 6 pm--food can be ordered from surrounding restaurants if you don't eat beforehand.

 **If you haven't signed up to talk but still would like to, it's no problem at all--just let us know and we'll fit you in!**